learn-co-curriculum/dsc-z-score-p-value/README.md

 <img src="images/cum.jpg" width="530">

-As sum of all probabilities is equal to 1 or 100%, you can use the z-table to calculate probabilities on both sides of the z-score under the standard normal distribution.
+As the sum of all probabilities is equal to 1 or 100%, you can use the z-table to calculate probabilities on both sides of the z-score under the standard normal distribution.

 <img src="images/cum2.jpg" width="530">